AschaleS/tvmaze/README.md

 To run this on you local:

-first fork and clone it to your local machine then run npm install
+First fork and clone it to your local machine then run npm install

+In a consol ru
 cd tvmaze
 npm run server-dev